 Did you know – Switzerland was originally called Helvetia.
 Its official name is Confoederatio Helvetica in Latin.

-When should you visit Switzerland summer or winter?
+When should you visit Switzerland in summer or winter?

 Is Switzerland expensive?

-But keep in mind, after flights ensure you book your hotels sooner (or book then with flights).
-Hotels in peak season will be pricey and on an average it will be $100-$150 for 2-3 star hotel and $300+ USD and upwards for 4 or 5 star hotel in a prime location in Zurich – based on this itinerary.
+But keep in mind, after flights ensure you book your hotels sooner (or book than with flights).
+Hotels in peak season will be pricey and on average, it will be $100-$150 for 2-3 star hotels and $300+ USD and upwards for 4 or 5-star hotels in a prime location in Zurich – based on this itinerary.

 Other cities mentioned in the itinerary are not behind, but those towns are small, so even if you book/get a cheaper place outside the old town you will be fine in terms of sightseeing.

-But go out every now and then to treat yourself in this beautiful place.
+But go out every now and then to treat yourself to this beautiful place.
 So set aside some moolah for that.

-Transportation budget for one week in Switzerland –
+Transportation budget for one week in Switzerland travel itinerary

-Note: The Swiss Travel Card is different from Swiss Half Fare, which offers 50% off on train, bus, boat rides and mountain railways.
+Note: The Swiss Travel Card is different from Swiss Half Fare, which offers 50% off on train, bus, boat rides, and mountain railways.
 Its validity is for one month (which is beyond the scope of this itinerary).
-Unless if you love Switzerland so much and wish to extend the stay from one week to a month, check out the Swiss Half Fare card here.
+Unless you love Switzerland so much and wish to extend your stay from one week to a month, check out the Swiss Half Fare card here.